eps696/SDfu/README.md

 ## Setup

-Install CUDA 11.8 if you're in Windows (seems not necessary on Linux with Conda).
+Install CUDA 11.8 if you're on Windows (seems not necessary on Linux with Conda).
 Setup the Conda environment:
 ```
 conda create -n SD python=3.10 numpy pillow